 Heroku has deployed more services in a cloud environment than probably any other company.
 They operate a massive “Platform-as-a-Service” that enables someone to deploy most kinds of apps just by doing a simple

 git push.
-Along the way, they developed pattern for how to write applications so that they can be easily and consistently deployed in cloud environments.
+Along the way, they developed a pattern for how to write applications so that they can be easily and consistently deployed in cloud environments.
 Their platform abides by this pattern, but it can be implemented in many ways.

 The 12-factor pattern can be summed up like this: